-Purchase tickets for the Historic Tyler on Tour’s Candlelight Tour & Party (March 27, 2020), where you can savor hors d’oeuvres, live music, refreshments, and lively conversation in the garden of one of the district’s homes.
-This is the kick off to the annual favorite, Historic Tyler on Tour.
-Throughout the weekend (March 28-29, 2020), tour some of Tyler’s grandest homes on this self-guided tour that allows you the opportunity to admire the architectural elements of the interior and exterior of some of the area’s historic homes.
+Purchase tickets for the Historic Tyler on Tour’s Candlelight Tour & Party, where you can savor hors d’oeuvres, live music, refreshments, and lively conversation in the garden of one of the district’s homes.
+This is the kick off to the annual favorite, Historic Tyler on Tour, which happens in late March/early April.
+Throughout the weekend, tour some of Tyler’s grandest homes on this self-guided tour that allows you the opportunity to admire the architectural elements of the interior and exterior of some of the area’s historic homes.

 Want to see it all for yourself?
 Find more information about both events here.

 Enjoy Live Music Outdoors